Our history

 1591-2: Expansion – phase 2

-The Rose was clearly a success and must have been playing to packed houses, because in 1591-2 Henslowe decided to invest more money in order to increase audience capacity by having the playhouse expanded.
+The Rose was clearly a success and must have been playing to packed houses, because in 1591-92 Henslowe decided to invest more money in having the playhouse expanded in order to increase audience capacity.

 The bays on the northern side were pushed further north and widened out east-west, creating a flattened oval-shape.
 This allowed the stage to be set further back by six and a half feet (two metres), and stage-posts were added to support a roof covering it.